Zetaphor/stable-diffusion-webui-embedding-editor/README.md

 I have included functionality that allows you to build a pickle containing an index of all of the weights for all tokens in the Stable Diffusion vocabulary.

-Using this token the intention is to update the interface so that an understandable token can be associated with the current and neighboring values of each weight slider.
+Using this data the intention is to update the interface so that an understandable token can be associated with the current and neighboring values of each weight slider.

 ### Original README